 Return to the Overview page and examine the KPI graphs.
 This dashboard provides statistics about your application health, including the number of incoming requests, the duration of those requests, and any failures that occur.

 To enable the Page View Load Time chart to populate with client-side telemetry data, add this script to each page that you want to track:

-On the left click on Metrics.
+On the left, select Metrics.
 Use the metrics explorer to investigate the health and utilization of your resource.
-You can click Add new chart to create additional custom views or select Edit to modify the existing chart types, height, color palette, groupings, and metrics.
-For example, you can make a chart that displays the average browser page load time by picking "Browser page load time" from the metrics drop down and "Avg" from aggregation.
-To learn more about Azure Metrics Explorer visit Getting started with Azure Metrics Explorer.
+You can select Add new chart to create additional custom views or select Edit to modify the existing chart types, height, color palette, groupings, and metrics.
+For example, you can make a chart that displays the average browser page load time by selecting "Browser page load time" from the metrics drop down and "Avg" from aggregation.
+To learn more about Azure Metrics Explorer, visit Getting started with Azure Metrics Explorer.

 Clean up resources

-When you are done testing, you can delete the resource group and all related resources.
+When you're done testing, you can delete the resource group and all related resources.
 To do so follow the steps below.

-- From the left-hand menu in the Azure portal, click Resource groups and then click myResourceGroup.
+- From the left-hand menu in the Azure portal, select Resource groups and then select myResourceGroup.

-- On your resource group page, click Delete, type myResourceGroup in the text box, and then click Delete.
+- On your resource group page, select Delete, enter myResourceGroup in the text box, and then select Delete.